-Apparently, many people who pitch bloggers do not adhere to the same concept.
+Apparently, many people who do blogger outreach and influence marketing do not adhere to the same concept.

 I’m shocked, absolutely shocked, at how few PR people (or social agency people doing blogger outreach, but mostly PR people) pitch bloggers, meet them at events, bring them to events, or otherwise engage with bloggers and then drop them.
 Cold.
 Like a stone.
 No followup, no data gathering, often not even a thank-you note.
 Or worse, don’t even engage well to begin with.

 Here’s my own experience with blogger outreach/PR followthrough.
-I attended BlogHer last August and met some nice brand folks at a bunch of parties and expo booths.
+I attended the BlogHer conference one year, and met some nice brand folks at a bunch of parties and expo booths.
 I estimate that I gave out approximately 50 business cards to brand reps.
-I did not expect to get anything from any of them because if you go to the website listed on my card, it’s clear I’m not the kind of blogger brands want – I’m a social media pundit, not a momblogger or a lifestyle blogger or a food blogger.
+I did not expect to get anything from any of them because if you go to the website listed on my card, it’s clear I’m not the kind of blogger brands want – I’m a social media pundit, not a parenting blogger or a lifestyle blogger or a food blogger.
 So I was surprised to have the following happen:

 - Two brands sent me an email thanking me for my visit with them and asking if I wanted to learn more about their products.
 Good work.
 I didn’t respond, so they didn’t either – perfectly fine.

-- One brand sent me an invite to a special “blogger-only” event that I was very interested in, so I RSVPd and they were lovely and encouraging so my family and I went.
-My husband, who is sort of one of those bloggers, is now in touch with that brand and we’re looking at ways he can do more with them in the future.
+- One brand sent me an invite to a special “influencer-only” event that I was very interested in, so I RSVPd and they were lovely and encouraging so my family and I went.
+My husband, who is one of those influencers, is now in touch with that brand.

 Those were examples of good follow-through.
 Really good, since I didn’t expect either to happen, given who I am.
 Here’s the bad: